 Whether you only game occasionally or are simply on a budget, you can still get a decent gaming experience for less than $200.
-The best gaming monitors under 200 dollars typically don't offer super fast refresh rates or high-resolution screens, but as prices come down, budget monitors are more feature-packed than ever before.
-Many budget monitors now even support newer gaming technologies like variable refresh rates and virtual on-screen displays.
+The best gaming monitors under 200 dollars typically don't offer super-fast refresh rates or high-resolution screens.
+As prices come down, budget monitors have become more feature-packed than ever before.
+Many budget monitors now even support newer gaming technologies like variable refresh rates (VRR) and virtual on-screen displays.

-We've reviewed 53 monitors and below you'll find our picks for the best gaming monitors under $200 that are available for purchase in 2018.
+We've tested over 190 monitors, and below you'll find our picks for the best gaming monitors under $200 that are available for purchase.
 If your budget is a bit more flexible, see our recommendations for the best budget gaming monitors, the best budget monitors, and the best G-SYNC monitors.

 Our recommendations are based on what we think are the best gaming monitors under $200.
 They are adapted to be valid for most people.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our monitor reviews under $200.
+If you would prefer to make your own decision, here is the list of all our reviews of monitors under $200.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.